 Sometimes, if other treatments do not improve IBD symptoms, surgery may be necessary.

 Ibuprofen and naproxen are over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) that people often take to reduce inflammation in PsA.
-However, doctors may recommend that people with IBD avoid these medications, as they can worsen IBD symptoms.
+However, doctors may recommend that people with IBD avoid these medications, as they may worsen IBD symptoms.

-A person’s diet can affect their IBD symptoms.
+Additionally, a person’s diet can affect their IBD symptoms.
 Doctors may recommend dietary changes, such as avoiding greasy or spicy foods and carbonated or caffeinated beverages.

 Stress can aggravate both IBD and PsA.
-If this is the case, exercise and counseling may help relieve the symptoms by reducing stress.
+If this is the case, exercise and counseling may help relieve symptoms by reducing stress.